 6. Microsoft Virtualization Certifications

-Microsoft offers several virtualization certificates to network administrators, including MCSA: Windows Server 2012 for Windows Server virtualization, which is made up of three exams, and MCSE: Cloud Platform for Azure Virtualization.
-Moreover, Microsoft allows professionals to customize their certificates by combining exam schedules across courses.
+Microsoft offers several virtualization certificates to network administrators, including MCSA: Windows Server 2012 for Windows Server virtualization, Windows Server Hybrid Administrator Associate (WSHAA), MCSE: Cloud Platform for Azure Virtualization.
+Microsoft also allows professionals to customize their certificates by combining exam schedules across courses.

 Requirements: A professional sitting for this exam must have six months of experience working with Azure and sound knowledge of Azure’s core services.